Head to Head Comparison: Aterian (NASDAQ:ATER) and Deer Consumer Products (OTCMKTS:DEER)

-Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER) are both consumer discretionary companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, profitability, risk, analyst recommendations, dividends, valuation and institutional ownership.
+Aterian (NASDAQ:ATER) and Deer Consumer Products (OTCMKTS:DEER) are both business services companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, institutional ownership, profitability and earnings.

-Deer Consumer Products has a beta of 59.97, meaning that its stock price is 5,897% more volatile than the S&P 500.
-Comparatively, Aterian has a beta of 4.22, meaning that its stock price is 322% more volatile than the S&P 500.
+Aterian has a beta of 4.22, meaning that its share price is 322% more volatile than the S&P 500.
+Comparatively, Deer Consumer Products has a beta of 59.97, meaning that its share price is 5,897% more volatile than the S&P 500.

+This is a breakdown of current recommendations for Aterian and Deer Consumer Products, as provided by MarketBeat.

-This table compares Deer Consumer Products and Aterian’s revenue, earnings per share and valuation.
+This table compares Aterian and Deer Consumer Products’ revenue, earnings per share and valuation.

 |Gross Revenue